Waldorfio/blog-client/README.md

 4. Open the CMS in your browser at `http://localhost:3001` and Client at `http://localhost:3000`

 ## Technologies Used
-- React with TypesScript for the front-end
+- React with JavaScript for the front-end
 - Node.js and Express.js for the back-end
 - MongoDB for the database
 - Webpack for building and bundling the application